asokedatta/datagen/histEstimation/README.md

-# How to generate histogram estimates
+# How to collect histogram estimates for different bucket sizes

 Step 1 -
 Setting up all the input files.
 Two input files are located in ```input_file/```